dm-vodopyanov/vk-likesfinder/README.md

 Password: ********************
 ```
 You need to provide your VK login and password to VK API.
 Login and password is not stored anywhere -
-you need to provide them each time you run VK LikeChecker.
+you need to provide them each time you run VK LikesFinder.

 ### (2) Access token
 ```
 What would you choose? (press number): 2
 Opening a browser...
-After logging in to VK and granting the access to the VK LikeChecker app, you need to copy access_token from address bar and paste it below.
+After logging in to VK and granting the access to the VK LikesFinder app, you need to copy access_token from address bar and paste it below.
 Enter access token here: _
 ```
 This method provides you to create your own access token - the unique character set.
 You will be
-re-directed to oauth.vk.com, where you need to log in and grant the access to VK LikeChecker app.
+re-directed to oauth.vk.com, where you need to log in and grant the access to VK LikesFinder app.
 After that you will be re-directed to the blank page.
 It will have the following address in
 address bar:
 ```